 How a Yes Space Can Help You Get More Done Without Childcare

-For parents who find themselves with the difficult task of working from home with kids (and guiding homeschool), creating a Yes Space for kids can help those long days run a little more smoothly.
+Creating a Yes Space for kids can help those long days run a little more smoothly.

 Shortly after leaving the corporate world to stay home with our two boys, I transitioned into a freelance writing career.
-My earliest memory of the challenges that come with working from home with small children involves the game my kindergartener called “bowling with apples”.
+My earliest memory of the challenges that come with working from home with small children involves the game my then kindergartener called “bowling with apples”.

 It sounds like a cute game.
 And in fact it might have been, had he and his toddler brother not eaten the skin off the apples and tried to use our two black and white cats as the bowling pins.